jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 tests/test_assertion_error.py:7: AssertionError
 ```

-- This error is triggered by the line `assert None is False` which is like asking the question "is `None` the same as `False`?"
-- The difference here is that the `assert` of the beginning of the line makes the statement more like "Make sure `None` is the same as `False`"
+This error is triggered by the line `assert None is False` which is similar to the question "is `None` the same as `False`?".
+The difference here is that the `assert` of the beginning of the line makes the statement more like "Make sure `None` is the same as `False`"
-- Since In python `None` is not `False`, python raises an `AssertionError`
+Since In python `None` is not `False`, python raises an `AssertionError`

 ### <span style="color:green">**GREEN**</span>: make it pass